ZorbakScape/JagexLauncherBypass/README.md

 1. Download the devious client from [here](https://github.com/jbx5/devious-launcher/releases/download/devious-client-launcher-1.0.1/devious-client-launcher.jar)
 2. Download the `client-switcher.cmd` file.
 3. Execute the `client-switcher.cmd` file.
-It will switch to the Devious client.
+It will switch to and from the Devious client each time it is executed.

 ## Compatibility